zorncbllr/php-mono/README.md

     /home/profile

-In this example, the route handler function named 'index' has an attribute of Route with the path poiting at home and a request method of GET.
+In this example, the route handler function named 'index' has an attribute of Get with the path poiting at home.

 Notice that you only need to specify the nested path which is /profile instead of including /home.
 This is because /profile is within the Home controller,